 - (a) All permanently employed Supervising Fire & Ambulance Dispatchers shall be entitled to 6.75 hours for each month of the first calendar year of employment and 101.00 hours in each calendar year thereafter. - (b) All provisionally/temporarily employed Supervising Fire & Ambulance Dispatchers shall be entitled to 6.75 hours for each month of the first calendar year of employment, not to exceed 67.5 hours and then 67.5 hours for each calendar year thereafter. - 4.
-Personal Business Days-Each Supervising Fire & Ambulance Dispatcher shall be entitled to 13.5 hours off per annum.
-No Supervising Fire & Ambulance Dispatcher shall be entitled to accumulate or utilize personal business hours until they have completed one (1) year of service with the City. - 5.
-Holiday Pay-In lieu of time off for holidays each Supervising Fire & Ambulance Dispatcher shall receive 94.5 hours at straight time rate of pay in cash payable in the first pay period in July of each calendar year. - 6.
-Overtime-All hours worked in excess of 184 hours in any five (5) week cycle shall be paid at time and one-half rate of pay.
+Personal Business Days Each Supervising Fire & Ambulance Dispatcher shall be entitled to 20.25 hours off per annum.
+No Supervising Fire & Ambulance Dispatcher shall be entitled to accumulate or utilize personal business hours until they have completed one (I) year of service with the City. - 5.
+Holiday Pay In lieu of time off for holidays each Supervising Fire & Ambulance Dispatcher shall receive 94.5 hours at straight time rate of pay in cash payable in the first pay period in July of each calendar year.

+- 6. Overtime All hours worked in excess of 184 hours in any five (5) week cycle shall be paid at time and one-half rate of pay.
 No overtime rate of pay shall apply to any hours worked in any five (5) week cycle until the 184 hours minimum is exceeded.
-"Hours worked" is defined in Article 14, Section C. 1. of the contract.
+"Hours worked" is defined in Article 14, Section C. l. of the contract.
 When overtime is required, those Supervising Fire & Ambulance Dispatchers who are currently on the shift will be asked first.
 Next, a voluntary list will be established for those Supervising Fire & Ambulance Dispatchers willing to work overtime and it will be utilized.
 If, after utilizing these two options, the shift is not manned, overtime will become mandatory.
 No one shall be required to work a triple shift. - 7.
-Holidays-If on a particular shift a Supervising Fire & Ambulance Dispatcher is absent for any reason, management may, within its sole discretion, call in a replacement Supervising Fire & Ambulance Dispatcher.
-If no Supervising Fire & Ambulance Dispatcher is available on a call-in basis, Supervising Fire & Ambulance Dispatchers who worked the immediately preceding shift will be held over to maintain that level of staffing that in the opinion of management is adequate.

-- 8. Call in-Employees will be required to call in exceptions (sick and personal business days) at least two (2) hours prior to the starting time of their shift. - 9.
-Shift Differential-The shift differential provisions of this contract are not applicable to Supervising Fire & Ambulance Dispatchers.
+Holidays If on a particular shift a Supervising Fire & Ambulance Dispatcher is absent for any reason, management may, within its sole discretion, call in a replacement Supervising Fire & Ambulance Dispatcher.
+If no Supervising Fire & Ambulance Dispatcher is available on a call-in basis, Supervising Fire & Ambulance Dispatchers who worked the immediately preceding shift will be held over to maintain that level of staffing that in the opinion of management is adequate. - 8.
+Call in Employees will be required to call in exceptions (sick and personal business days) at least two (2) hours prior to the starting time of their shift. - 9.
+Shift Differential The shift differential provisions of this contract are not applicable to Supervising Fire & Ambulance Dispatchers. - 10.
+Article 33 will be subject to reopening at such time as the Unified Communications Center is created and becomes operational.